By Shayna Plaut, Human Rights Contributing Editor

 “Current events and cases to engage students in discussions of social justice and human rights issues was another recurring theme in the roundtable’s discussion,” as Michelle’s blog post pointed out.
 Carol Gray discussed the value of using specific cases and, in particular, primary sources and documentaries so that students hear about experiences in the voice of the people involved.
 “We are explicitly teaching critical thinking through controversy,” she explained.
 “We are training people how to be critically engaged.”

-Alice Kim shared examples of creating curriculum around current events, such as the #TeachBurge website, featuring curricula, resources, and an historical timeline on the Chicago police torture case, which was developed as part of the reparations campaign.
+Alice Kim shared examples of creating curricula around current events, such as the #TeachBurge website, featuring curricula, resources, and a historical timeline on the Chicago police torture case, which was developed as part of the reparations campaign.
 In addition, Alice and a fellow activist launched Educators for Troy, an initiative that mobilized educators to interrupt their regular teaching schedules to “Teach Troy.”

 This is not neutral education – but no one was apologizing.